Welcome To First Protestant Church of New Braunfels.

 Church Membership Process

-FPC is a reformed congregational church, meaning that church members vote on key decisions for our church.
 Two or three times per year, our Senior Minister holds a three-week membership class that meets on Sundays.
-Email office@firstprotestant.com to add your name to the list for this membership class.
+Email office@firstprotestant.com to add your name to the list for the next membership class.

-All Active Members will have the right to voice and vote in transactions of the Church and to serve on Council, boards, committees, and organizations.
+All Active Members in good standing have the right to voice and vote in transactions of the Church and to be considered for service on Council, boards, committees, and organizations.

 Membership Requirements are:

-· Letter of transfer from another Christian fellowship
+· Letter of transfer from another church who confesses the tenets of the Apostle’s Creed

 · Baptism and rite of confirmation

-· To seek the spiritual wellbeing of the congregation and all people
+· Evidenced desire for the spiritual wellbeing of the congregation and all people

-· To regularly attend worship services of the Church and the celebration of the Lord’s Supper
+· Regular attendance at FPC worship services and participation in the celebration of the Lord’s Supper